 are everyone’s all-time favorites.
 Not easy to make but worth the time and effort (My Dominican family, as do many other families, cheats and buys them pre made).
 Closely resembling a tamale they are wrapped in a banana leaf and tied with string to make a nice little torpedo shaped package.
 Inside this green wrapping is a yellow roll filled with res/ beef, cerdo/ pork, pollo/ chicken, pescado/ fish, bacalao/ cod fish, queso/ cheeze, vegetales/ vegatables or a mixture of a few of these.
 Served steaming hot one could add a little kechu/ ketchup, salsa picante/ hot sauce, mayonnaise/ mayonesa or eaten plain.
 Any filling or any condiment topping them for me is wonderful.
 They originated in San Cristóbal when doña Isabel Coiscou created the recipe and started distributing the tasty food throughout the island.

-A is s Long, Crusty bread.
+is a Long, Crusty bread.
 This bread is what we wait for.
 It has such a great flavor we always buy more than we need.
 It also makes a great crust for pizza toppings.

 Fruits and nuts

 are abundant before and after dinner for munching.
 In the past Apples/ Manzanas, Grapes/ uvas, Pears/ peras were considered very special as they were not readily available like they are today.
 My friend told me that when she was young and received an apple it was a very special treat usually reserved for the Christmas season.
-Some of the nuts that are Christmas traditions are Hazelnuts/ coquitos, Almonds/ almendras and Walnuts/ nueces.
+Some of the nuts that are Christmas traditions are Hazelnuts/ coquitos, Pan de Fruta (served nice and hot), Almonds/ almendras and Walnuts/ nueces.
 These are many times brought from the USA as a present/ regala from visiting family.
 We always tell family and friends coming for holiday to make sure they bring us nuts.

 , of course, include red wine with dinner and rum.
 There is also Eggnog/ Ponche de huevos, sometimes with some rum added for good measure.
 The after dinner drink, Anis del Mono/ Monkey Anise, is one of my most favorite.
 It is an anise drink that that many people make in the home for the best flavor.
 The Aunts/ Tias of a friend of mine makes the best I ever tasted.